RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-Lab-02/creating-db-using-QuickSQL/creating-db-objects-quickSQL.md

 ## Summary

-This completes this Lab.
-At this point you know how to use Quick SQL to generate database objects using a SQL shorthand.
+This completes the Lab.
+At this point, you know how to use Quick SQL to generate database objects using a SQL shorthand.
 You also know how to use Data Workshop utility to load data.

 ## Acknowledgements
 * **Author** - Roopesh Thokala, Product Manager